preactjs/preact-www/content/en/guide/v10/no-build-workflows.md

 ## Import Maps

-An [Import Map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) is a newer feature that allows you to control how browsers resolve module specifiers, often to convert bare specifiers such as `preact` to a CDN URL like `https://esm.sh/preact`.
-While many do prefer the aesthetics import maps can provide, there are also objective advantages to the centralization of dependencies, such as easier versioning, reduced/removed duplication, and better access to more powerful CDN features.
+An [Import Map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) is a newer browser feature that allows you to control how browsers resolve module specifiers, often to convert bare specifiers such as `preact` to a CDN URL like `https://esm.sh/preact`.
+While many do prefer the aesthetics import maps can provide, there are also objective advantages to the centralization of dependencies such as easier versioning, reduced/removed duplication, and better access to more powerful CDN features.

-This isn't to say you need import maps, but for those choosing to forgo build tooling, they are a great option to at least be aware of.
+We do generally recommend using import maps for those choosing to forgo build tooling as they work around some issues you may encounter using bare CDN URLs in your import specifiers (more on that below).

 ### Basic Usage